recurmj/recur-standard/README.md

 ## Authorship & Attribution

-Recur (RIP-001) was first published by M J through Recur Labs in October 2025 as the original specification of permissioned-pull flow.
+Recur (RIP-001) — The Permissioned-Pull Standard for Digital Value — was first published by **M J (Recur Labs)** in October 2025 as the original specification introducing *consented continuity* and *permissioned-pull flow* for EVM-based assets.

+All text, architecture, and reference code are © 2025 Recur Labs.

-Any subsequent EIPs or derivatives should reference this repository as prior art.
+Any subsequent EIPs, ERCs, or derivative works referencing the permissioned-pull model or consented continuity should cite this repository as **prior art** and include attribution to *Recur Labs and M J* as the canonical source.

 ---